Use the function cos

 Embedding (t-SNE).
 Both algorithms need a table (or matrix) as input

-with only numeric data, and subsetted to the features of interest.
+with only numeric data, thus subsetted to only the features of

-Therefore, let’s first subset the data selecting only specific columns,
+interest.
+Therefore, let’s first subset the data selecting only specific

 values.